 \end{stat}

-It is positive in the subspace $\cF^{0}_{X}\in\cF_{X}$ by definition.
+The product is positive in the subspace $\cF^{0}_{X}\in\cF_{X}$ by definition.
 Every coefficient $a_{jk}$, $k=0,\ldots,l_{n_j}-1$ (i.e. corresponding to the negative powers of $y$) gives exactly one negative square.
 The positive powers of $y$ do not destroy positivity of inner product.

-A detailed proof of Statement~\ref{stat:st3} is presented in the Appendix~2.
+Detailed proof of the Statement~\ref{stat:st3} is presented in the Appendix~2.